Latent Imagination Facilitates Zero-Shot Transfer in Autonomous Racing: Experiments

 Moreover, we observed that the Dreamer-Occupancy agent shows lower generalization skills compared to Dreamer-Distance.
-The learned policy results in a more aggressive strategy, presenting a lower lap-time as shown in Figure~\ref{fig:eval_transfer}~(bottom-left and bottom-right).
+The learned policy results in a more aggressive strategy, presenting a lower lap-time as shown in Figure~\ref{fig:learning_curves_and_transfer}~(right, bottom row).
 However, the car often gets dangerously close to the track walls.
 This results in unsafe behavior that increases the probability of collisions.

-In conclusion, these observations suggest that reconstructing the occupancy area would bias the agent towards learning the track on which it was trained.
-This results in faster learning but induces a less robust behavior to changes in the domain and worsens generalization.
+Comparing the performance of Dreamer with the adaptive FTG, we observe similar lap-times on all the tracks.
+However, the predictable behavior of FTG results in a more stable controller.
+This is not surprising considering that FTG is a programmed algorithm, and its parameters have been carefully tuned to drive on the most challenging track, AUT.
+In conclusion, reconstructing the occupancy area allows the agent \emph{overfit} to the track it was trained on.
+This speeds up learning, but hurts robustness to domain changes and thus worsens generalization.

+\textbf{Influence of imagination horizon.} Figure \ref{fig:compare_horizon} shows that as we increase the imagination horizon for Dreamer, it performs better.
+While this increase helps generate long-term trajectories in latent space as training data, we observe that a further increase leads to a drop in performance in some of the experiments.
+We suspect that this drop is caused by compounding model errors for longer horizons.

+\textbf{Action Regularization.} Additionally, we observed that the driving behavior of the car resembles an on-off control law, resulting in unnecessarily curvy trajectories.
+While this type of behavior is expected for acceleration control~\cite{liberzon2011cov_and_optimal_control}, it is counterproductive to perform unnecessary steering commands.
+We experimented with different regularization techniques for continuous control to minimize the steering effort and enforce temporal smoothness, similar to the approaches in \cite{mysore2021regularizing} and \cite{seyde2021bang}.
+The resulting policy showed smoother steering commands (see Figure~\ref{fig:smoothed}) but did not show superior performance compared to the one trained without regularization.
+The objective for the regularized action model is defined as

+where $V_{\lambda}(s_t)$ denotes the original value estimation term, $\mu_1$ and $\mu_2$ are the control effort and the temporal smoothing coefficients, respectively.